hoangt2/NhaNam-book-scrapy/README.md

 # NhaNam-book-scrapy
-A scrapy script in Python to scrape book covers from http://nhanam.com.vn/  run this command line to start: scrapy crawl NhaNam  End result include a json file and image folder  Learn more about scrapy: https://docs.scrapy.org/en/latest/intro/tutorial.html
+A scrapy script in Python to scrape book covers from http://nhanam.com.vn/

+Require scrapy and Python. to install scrapy: pip install scrapy

+run this command line to start: **scrapy crawl NhaNam**

+End result include a json file and image folder

+Learn more about scrapy: https://docs.scrapy.org/en/latest/intro/tutorial.html